eXascaleInfolab/xmeasures/README.md

 $ ./xmeasures -f data/3cls5nds.cnl data/4cls6nds.cnl
 ```

-Evaluate harmonic mean of the weighted average (by the cluster size) of the greatest (maximal) match by F1s:
+Evaluate harmonic mean of the weighted average (by the cluster size) of the greatest (maximal) match by F1s and insure than all cluster members are unique (the duplicated members are removed):
 ```
-$ ./xmeasures -fh data/3cls5nds.cnl data/4cls6nds.cnl
+$ ./xmeasures -fh -q data/3cls5nds.cnl data/4cls6nds.cnl
 ```

 Evaluate harmonic mean of the [unweighted] average of the greatest (maximal) match by partial probabilities and synchronize the node base with the first evaluating collection, and considering overlapping clusters instead of multi-resolutions (`-O` does not matter for the case of non-overlapping single resolution collections):